VladNamik/catomizer/README.md

-# catomizer
+# Catomizer
 Words catomizer.
-Enjoy
+The functionality you never wanted but always needed.